Construction Project Management

 This course comprises 3 x 20 credit modules taken from the MSc Construction Project Management.

-For the traditionally taught course, Lectures and tutorial sessions currently run on Thursday afternoon and evening (first year part time) and Wednesday afternoon and evening (second year part time).
+For the traditionally taught course, lectures and tutorial sessions will run on Wednesday during each semester.
 This enables self-directed study to be programmed by the student to complete the study requirement.
 If you have been out of studying for a long time or unsure about the commitment, it is possible to breakdown the course by studying for the Certificate (60 credits) or the Diploma (120 credits) and upgrading to the full MSc before accepting the lower award.

 You will take three of the modules studied for the MSc Construction Project Management giving a total of 60 credits.
 The modules are as follows and the choice will depend upon the timetable operating at the time: